Nam-Ereh-Won/XInputLTekDDRPadMod/README.md

 This project uses [Dave Madison's ArduinoXInput Library](https://github.com/dmadison/ArduinoXInput).
 You will need to install his [XInput USB Core](https://github.com/dmadison/ArduinoXInput_AVR) to use it on your board.
 Please read the documentation of both projects to find out how to set it up on a compatible board.

+To Do:
+Set up toggling of custom D-pad, arrow, and face button mappings to XInput Left Stick, Right Stick, D-pad, and face buttons.